gitworkflows/meshplay/docs/pages/reference/graphql-api-reference.md

 ### `Subscription.subscribeMeshSyncEvents`

 Listen to the events that MeshSync is sending through Meshplay Broker.
-Note: It does not listen to the changes in meshery database, but to meshsync events.
+Note: It does not listen to the changes in meshplay database, but to meshsync events.

 ###### **Returns** [`MeshSyncEvent!`](#meshsyncevent).